Cgcollins91/ENPM661_Project_05/report.md

 ![[Pasted image report_images/Case5_project2.png]]

 For the next validation, we can rotate J2 and J3 by the same angle.
-With the design of this manipulate, if J2 and J3 are rotated by the same value, we should see the end effector move away and down from the arm's origin, without any rotational changes.
-As shown in the table below, compared with the at-rest position, there is an absolute value increase in y (outward motion), a decrease in z (downward motion), and no change in x (lateral motion).
+With the design of this manipulator, if J2 and J3 are rotated by the same value, we should see the end effector move away and down from the arm's origin, without any rotational changes.
+As shown in the table below, compared with the at rest position, there is an absolute value increase in y (outward motion), a decrease in z (downward motion), and no change in x (lateral motion).
 Also, there was no change in orientation of the end effector (Rz, Ry, Rx).
 ![[Pasted image 20241208104024.png]]

 Joints J3 and J4 can be rotated together for a similar validation as J2 and J3.
 However, this will cause the end effector to raise above the origin instead of lower.
 Below, we can see the output is as expected:  No change in x or in orientation.
 The z value has increased (upward motion), and the absolute y value has also increase (outward motion).